 Further incidents made the atmosphere more difficult.
-The Russians passed and signed into law a new bill regulating NGOs, a bill that U.S. NGOs and the U.S. Congress condemned as a suppression of democratic rights.
-The Russians accused the British government of spying within Russia with dramatically televised "evidence."
-Subsequent accusations arose that Russian had tipped off Saddam Hussein's Iraqis about the American-led coalition's imminent invasion in the spring of 2003.
+The Russians passed and signed into law a new bill regulating NGOs, a bill that some U.S. NGOs and some members of the U.S. Congress condemned as a suppression of democratic rights.
+The Russians accused the British government of spying within Russia with dramatically televised "evidence" of transponders hidden in a rock in a park Subsequent accusations arose that Russia had tipped off Saddam Hussein's Iraqis about the American-led coalition's imminent invasion in the spring of 2003.
 Moves to create state-controlled monopolies, sometimes through non-transparent methods, in the energy and other sectors raised doubts about whether Russia was renouncing the market economy it had recently embraced.
-And Russia long stood apart from all its other G8 partners on high-profile issues such as aiding a Palestinian Hamas-led government committed to Israel's destruction, and a non-democratic Iran's drive to secure the capacity to produce its own nuclear bombs.
+And Russia long stood apart from all its other G8 partners on highprofile issues such as aiding a Palestinian Hamas-led government committed to Israel's destruction, and a non-democratic Iran's drive to secure the capacity to produce its own nuclear bombs.
 As the U.S. mid-term Congressional elections in the autumn drew closer, along with the race for the presidential nominations of both parties there, such moves fed a rising crescendo of critical voices from U.S. NGOs and political figures, culminating in Vice-President Dick Cheney's stern warning to Russia at a speech in Vilnius, Lithuania, in late spring.
 In turn, in his National Day address, President Putin himself drew attention to the behaviour of what he colourfully called "Comrade Wolf," a phrase many in the West concluded was clearly a code word for the United States.
-Amidst the familiar rhetoric and the convenient Cold War frame for those of a certain generation in all G8 countries, less attention and approval were given to Russia's accommodating moves, such as President Putin's costly re-routing of a proposed pipeline to protect the purity of Lake Baikal as the largest freshwater body of water in the world.
+Amidst the familiar rhetoric and the Cold War frame convenient for those of a certain generation in all G8 countries, less attention and approval were given to Russia's accommodating moves.
+The biggest was President Putin's costly re-routing of a proposed pipeline to protect the purity of Lake Baikal as the largest freshwater body of water in the world.